 To modernize their residence and have their patio serve as an extension of their home, Tulsa homeowners had Pella install bifold patio doors.
 Customized to fit their needs, the wood patio doors, with large panes of glass and sleek frames, provided a contemporary aesthetic.

-Patio doors help establish the relationship between the inside of your home and the outside.
-With the variety of choices at your fingertips, find the patio doors that are going to enhance your home, be unique to your personal taste, and fit your budget.
+These real Pella projects may inspire your patio door buying.
+You can also design your own patio doors.
+With a wide variety of choices at your fingertips, you can create the patio doors that are going to enhance your home, be unique to your personal taste and fit your budget.